brandonchinn178/github-rest/README.md

 ## Comparison to other libraries

 The `github` package provides a pretty good API for querying the GitHub API, and it defines Haskell data types for each endpoint.
-If you want, you can definitely use those data types as the result of `queryGitHub`.
+These data types can definitely be used as the result of `queryGitHub`.
 This package provides a different interface for people with different tastes:

-* I personally would rather know exactly which GitHub endpoint I'm hitting (e.g. `/repos/:owner/:repo`) than trying to scour the documentation to find the function I want
+* This package lets one know exactly which GitHub endpoint is being hit (e.g. `/repos/:owner/:repo`), instead of wasting time trying to scour the documentation to find the corresponding function for an endpoint

-* It seems like you have to pass in your authentication everytime you execute a request with the `github` package, whereas in `github-rest`, authentication is passed once, with requests executed in one monadic context
+* The `github` package requires passing in an authentication token every time a request is executed,, whereas in `github-rest`, authentication is passed once, with requests executed in one monadic context

-* Relatedly, `github-rest` provides a monad transformer that handles all GitHub state needed to execute `queryGitHub`
+* Relatedly, `github-rest` provides a monad transformer that handles all GitHub state needed to execute `queryGitHub`. `github` runs everything in `IO`, expecting the caller to keep track of GitHub state manually.

 * `github-rest` allows usage with [`aeson-schemas`](http://hackage.haskell.org/package/aeson-schemas)